syntactic/Cognitive-Control-Paradigm-Integration/content/Study Limitations.md

     * **Task Difficulty**: The _source_ of difficulty is critical.
 A task that is difficult due to high perceptual demands may tax the control system differently than a task that is difficult due to a high working memory load.
 Read Vandierendonck, Liefooghe, and Verbruggen (2010).
 ### Exclusion of Sequential and Contextual Effects

-The parametric design space is primarily concerned with the static, structural parameters that define an individual experimental condition.
-It deliberately abstracts away from dynamic, trial-to-trial modulations of performance that arise from sequential context or trial history.
-This limitation means that key phenomena related to cognitive control adaptation are not directly modeled.
-Two foundational studies illustrate this exclusion:
+Framework focuses on static, structural parameters per condition, abstracting away dynamic trial-to-trial modulations:

-1.  **Block-Level Contextual Probability:** In **[[Gratton, Coles, and Donchin (1992)]]**, the global probability of congruent vs. incongruent flanker trials was manipulated across blocks.
-They found that the magnitude of the Flanker effect on a given trial was modulated by this block-level statistical context.
-The framework lacks a dimension for "Contextual Expectancy" or "Trial-Type Probability," and therefore cannot distinguish between two physically identical trials that produce different results due to the block they are in.
+1. **Block-Level Context:** [[Gratton, Coles, and Donchin (1992)]] manipulated global congruent/incongruent probability across blocks.
+Framework lacks "Contextual Expectancy" dimension to distinguish identical trials with different block contexts.

-2.  **Trial-to-Trial Sequential Effects:** In **[[Egner et al. (2007)]]**, the core finding was that **conflict adaptation** is domain-specific: the Stroop effect was reduced following a Stroop-incongruent trial, but not a Simon-incongruent trial.
-Capturing this requires modeling the specific sequence of congruency across trials (e.g., Incongruent-Congruent vs. Congruent-Congruent).
-The `Trial Transition Type` dimension is designed to capture task-rule switches, not these finer-grained congruency-based transitions.
+2. **Sequential Effects:** [[Egner et al. (2007)]] showed domain-specific conflict adaptation (Stroop effect reduced after Stroop-incongruent, not Simon-incongruent).
+Requires modeling congruency sequences beyond current `Trial Transition Type` dimension.

 #### Abstraction of Stimulus Ambiguity Source